Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 As discussed below, the Rules prescribe the duties that you owe to your clients.
 This includes an obligation to avoid actual and perceived conflicts of interest whenever possible.
-In situations where the conflict cannot be avoided despite your best efforts, you are required to disclose to your client the conflict immediately and seek instruction.
+In situations where the conflict cannot be avoided despite your best efforts, you are required to disclose to your client the conflict immediately in writing and seek instruction.

 Conflicts of interest can arise from a variety of sources.
 Common sources of conflicts of interest include secondary employment in the broader real estate sector, duties to multiple clients who have conflicting interests in a transaction, and personal relationships.

 When it comes to addressing conflicts of interest, the Rules state that your first obligation should always be to avoid the conflict whenever possible.
-If you are unable to avoid a conflict despite your best efforts, you must promptly and fully disclose the conflict to your client.
+If you are unable to avoid a conflict despite your best efforts, you must promptly and fully disclose the conflict to your client in writing.
 The Rules also prescribe how and when conflicts must be disclosed in certain situations, such as when you have a conflict between two clients.Learn more about Disclosures

 Even when you believe your conduct does not create a conflict, a prudent real estate professional will disclose the conduct if there is a possibility that their client may view the situation differently.
 This approach will ensure transparency and help build trust between you and your clients.Learn More about Duties to Clients